Husein Gradaščević: Legacy

 Upon his death, he became something of a martyr for Bosnian pride.
 There was a well-known saying among Bosniaks that for years after his death not a single man among our people would be able to hear his name and not shed a tear.
 This positive sentiment was not exclusive to the Muslim population, as Christians from Posavina are thought to have shared a similar view for decades.

-Although a majority of the Bosniaks in Herzegovina supported the cause of Husein Gradaščević, some of its ruling kapetans such as Ali-paša Rizvanbegović supported Sultan Mahmud II for their own personal gains, in the years that followed the Herzegovina kapetans suffered during the Herzegovina Uprising (1875–1878) mainly due to the lack of a centralized authority in Bosnia Eyalet.
+Although a majority of the Bosniaks in Herzegovina supported the cause of Husein Gradaščević, some of its ruling kapetans such as Ali-paša Rizvanbegović supported Sultan Mahmud II for their gains, in the years that followed the Herzegovina kapetans suffered during the Herzegovina Uprising (1875–1878) mainly due to the lack of a centralised authority in Bosnia Eyalet.

-The first historic literature written about Gradaščević can be found in Safvet-beg Bašagić's work from 1900, A short introduction into the past of Bosnia and Herzegovina.
+The first historical literature written about Gradaščević can be found in Safvet-beg Bašagić's work from 1900, A short introduction into the past of Bosnia and Herzegovina.
 However, due to historical differences between the Bašagić and Gradaščević families, Safvet-beg's view of Husein-kapetan is somewhat opinionated.
 A year later, Gradaščević was mentioned by Kunibert in his works on the first Serbian Uprising, which painted a positive picture of Gradaščević as a tragic hero.

 In the years that followed, Gradaščević was mentioned, either specifically or in the context of the movement he led, by D. Pavlović, Slavko Kaluđerčić, and Hamdija Kreševljaković.
 The general sentiment was that the autonomy movement was merely a reaction to imperial reforms by the Bosnian upper class.
 This view would be predominant among historians for decades.
 Gradaščević had a minor resurgence during World War II when Ustaše launched a propaganda-rooted proposal to bring his remains back to Sarajevo.

 During the time of Communist Yugoslavia, Gradaščević and his movement were rarely mentioned.
-The perceived upper-class resistance to implementation of modern reforms did not go well with communist ideology.
+The perceived upper-class resistance to the implementation of modern reforms did not go well with communist ideology.
 Gradaščević was briefly mentioned in such a light by Avdo Sućeska in his 1964 work on Bosnian captains.
 It would be another 24 years before Gradaščević was mentioned again.
 This time it was in Galib Šljiva's 1988 work on Bosnia in the first half of the 19th century.
 Though several historiographical controversies were resolved, there was no significant shift in the perception of Gradaščević.

-Since the Yugoslav Wars and the Bosniak national awakening, Gradaščević and his movement have experienced a rebirth among historians and the common public alike.
+Since the Yugoslav Wars and the Bosniak National Awakening, Gradaščević and his movement have experienced a rebirth among historians and the common public alike.
 Works by Ahmed S. Aličić, Mustafa Imamović, and Husnija Kamberović have all cast Gradaščević in a more positive light.
-Gradaščević is once again widely considered the greatest Bosniak national hero, and is a symbol of national pride and spirit.
+Gradaščević is once again widely considered the greatest Bosniak national hero and is a symbol of national pride and spirit.
 The main streets in Gradačac and Sarajevo are both named after him, as well as numerous other places in Bosnia and Herzegovina.
-An impressive statue and monument to Gradaščević are to be built in Gradačac sometime in the near future.
-Talk of returning Gradaščević's remains to Bosnia has been proposed, but little has come of it.